gaepdit/iaip/README.md

 *(It doesn't matter what you name the root directory or the IAIP solution directory.)*

-The `_Tools` repository is also on [BitBucket](https://bitbucket.org/dougwaldron/tools-for-vs-and-other-projects).
+The `_Common_Libraries` repository is also on [BitBucket](https://bitbucket.org/dougwaldron/tools-for-vs-and-other-projects).

-There are some items in the `_Tools` directory that are not used by the IAIP.
+There are some items in the `_Common_Libraries` directory that are not used by the IAIP.
 Currently required tools are:

 + [7za](http://sourceforge.net/projects/sevenzip/files/7-Zip/9.20/) (7-zip command line, version 9.20)
 + [7zSD extra](http://7zsfx.info/en/download.html) (Modified SFX module, 1.5 Release)